t-harvey/markdown_renderer/README.md

 returns a promise.*

 ### pin.on(eventType, ReadCallback)
-* 'eventType' *string* Type of event; currently, the only suppored type is "change".
+* 'eventType' *string* Type of event; currently, the only supported type is "change".
-* 'ReadCallback' *callback* User-provided callback function that takes a single, unsigned integer and has no return value; should be either a function or null.
+* 'ReadCallback' *callback* User-provided callback function that takes a single, unsigned integer and has no return value; can be null.

-When a function is passed for the change event, the function will be called any time the analog voltage changes.
+The callback function is called any time the analog voltage changes.
 (At the moment, it actually gets called periodically even when it hasn't changed.)
 When null is passed for the change event, the previously registered callback will be discarded and no longer called.